 Please note that it is not possible to earn ECTS credit point during the summer edition of the program.

-The training facility is located in a lively area with multiple lunch options in close proximity, e.g. Vapiano (Italian cuisine), Din Hau (Vietnamese cuisine) and various turkish fast food shops, bakeries and cafés with a variety of offerings.
+For face-to-face events in Hamburg, the training facility is located in a lively area with multiple lunch options in close proximity, e.g. Vapiano (Italian cuisine), Din Hau (Vietnamese cuisine) and various turkish fast food shops, bakeries and cafés with a variety of offerings.
 Supermarkets where you can buy snacks and drinks are also close by.

 For the face-to-face events in Bremen, Jacobs University campus has different options for lunch which we will inform you about upon arrival.
 Please note that the university is located in a residential area, 20km outside the city centre of Bremen – therefore there are rather few other dining options around.